AhmadMsb90/test_repo/README.md

 The line added to fetch changes ! done directly on GitHub...
 The second line added directly to do another fetch+merge!!
+Third line added directly to do a pull!